PrabhuEmbeddedWorks/Water_Level_Controller/README.md

-# Water_Level_Controller
-Developed a system integrating control logic with Set/Reset coils, where interlocking ensures the pump runs only when the Start Level is reached, and the valve activates when the Max Level is detected.
+# Industrial Water Level Controller
+Tools - PLC ladder logic, Mitsubishi GX Works-3 & GT Designer-3,
+The HMI will display a graphical water level meter that increases when the pump is ON and decreases when the valve is ON.
+The meter provides real-time feedback of the water level.
+Optimized water level management through interlocking logic, significantly reducing pump operation time and enhancing resource efficiency.